jerrythimothyj/svg-sprites/README.md

 How to use SVG Sprites in HTML and CSS?

 ### Implementation
-* First, lets create an SVG sprite with 2 images with <g>
+* First, lets create an SVG sprite with 2 images with *g* tag.

 ```
 <g id="User" transform="translate(0.000000, 0.000000)">